 Their vault is a storage solution for Bitcoin.
 The Wall Street Journal described it as “the Fort Knox of Bitcoin storage”, reassurance indeed for people thinking of adopting the digital currency, particularly as there have been a number of high-profile thefts during its short lifespan so far.
 So what goes into building the Fort Knox of Bitcoin storage?
 Xapo says they have developed a new standard in Bitcoin security – one built on a three-layered solution.

 First there is the cryptographic layer.
-This is a really interesting area of research and development and one which we have previously explored in this article.
 Some of the cryptographic techniques Xapo uses include multi-factor authentication and private key segmentation.

 Then we move on to the physical security.
 Vaults are hidden deep underground spread over three continents.
 Tightly guarded offline servers are used to hold confidential information and these remain completely isolated from the internet or any other network.

 One of the features of Bitcoin is that it is completely independent of government control, so finally, Xapo’s security protocols include provision to protect Bitcoin being seized by any government body – by spreading the infrastructure across borders.